 Disco Royale Deejays

-Disco Royale owner and chief DJ Kevin Olson (AKA Dexter Fremont) was a fixture at KCMU (now KEXP) ifrom the late 80's to the late 90's, honing his skills and expanding his musical horizons for the better part of a decade.
+Disco Royale owner and chief DJ Kevin Olson was active on-air and behind the scenes at KCMU (now KEXP) ifrom the late 80's to the late 90's, honing his skills and expanding his musical horizons for the better part of a decade.

 In 1997, Kevin made the leap to the clubs, landing a residency at the legendary Backdoor Ultra Lounge in Pioneer Square, hosting “Soul & Tonics”, a Saturday night dance party that was part disco, part soul revue, and where the line to get in regularly stretched around the block.
 Disco Royale was launched in December of that year when the owner of The Crocodile Cafe invited Kevin to spin for that Club’s Christmas Party.
 More club gigs and private parties followed.
 Before too long, the demand for his services had turned deejaying into a full-time concern.
 In 1999, Kevin was the first DJ to be invited to spin at the Experience Music Project (MOPOP), where he played for the employees of that museum and Paul Allen's Vulcan crew.
 Events for Getty Images, Microsoft, The University of Washington and The Denise Louie Education Foundation populated the ensuing years.
 In 2012, Kevin was hired by The Bill and Melinda Gates Foundation to provide music for their Visitor Center’s Opening Reception.